NC's Longest-Running Dulcimer Festival!

 I enjoy helping people experience the joys of making music, especially those who have wanted to play an instrument, but never had the opportunity or never believed they could do it.

 In addition to coordinating the Waterbound Dulcimers in Kinston, NC, I teach at workshops and in my home; I play with Flat Mountain Dulcimers, Waterbound, and Dolce Dulcimers; and I enjoy meeting “dulcimer people.”
 As a matter of fact, most of my best friends are dulcimer people.
 If you don’t play a dulcimer, why not give it a try?

-Marya taught music for 33 years before retiring in 2009.
+Marya taught public school music for 33 years before retiring in 2009.
 She earned National Board Certification in Early/Middle Childhood Music in 2002.
-Currently, she teaches private dulcimer lessons, directs the choir at her church, and enjoys performing with the folk group Simple Gifts of the Blue Ridge.
-She has produced 9 books of original compositions as well as arrangements of traditional music.
-Several of her original tunes have been featured in Dulcimer Players News. http://www.dulcimations.com
+Currently, she teaches private dulcimer lessons, directs the adult choir at her church, and enjoys performing with the folk group Simple Gifts of the Blue Ridge.
+With this group, she appears on 5 CDs of an eclectic mix of traditional Appalachian music, Celtic, New Age, Christmas music, and more.
+She has also produced 9 self-published books encompassing original compositions, basic theory, and arrangements of traditional music for the hammered dulcimer.
+Several of her original tunes have been featured in Dulcimer Players News.

 After a long professional career of performing, recording and teaching a wide variety of instruments in many settings, Ken has focused his attention on the bowed dulcimer for the last 29 years.
 He has developed the modern version of this very old way of playing the dulcimer.
 He is a "failed fiddle player" and has found the bowed dulcimer a good way to "satisfy the bowed Jones!"

 Sheila grew up in a music-filled home and can’t remember a time without music in her life.
 She has sung and played in various music groups for as long as she can remember.